spacemeshos/poet2/readme.md

 Prover and verifiers agree on initial constants w=256, t=16, and H=sha256().
 They also need to agree on the binary encoding of proofs data.

-1. Verifier generates a random commitment x (w-bits long) and sends it to the prover
+1. Verifier generates a random challenge x (w-bits long) and sends it to the prover
 2. Prover computes a proof `p(x, n)` by executing `Prove(x, n)`
 3. Prover sends `p(x, n)` to the Verifier
 4. Prover increments the proof by executing `Inc(x, p, n, n')` where `n' = n + 1` to compute and generate `p1(x, n')`